 And if you like that line of thinking but want advice and a managed portfolio, here’s my review of ModernAdvisor.
 At the time of that post publication they offered over 10% exposure to each of developing market stocks and developing market bonds.

 Thanks for reading.
-Help spread the word, kindly hit those share buttons for Twitter, Facebook and LinkedIn.
-You can Follow Cut The Crap Investing at the very bottom of this page.
+Help spread the good word, kindly hit those share buttons.